Trump Found Liable for Sexual Abuse and Defamation in Carroll Case

 This article contains explicit language and touches on subjects that may be triggering for some.

 As he gears up to run for president again in 2024, the courts can't seem to get enough of Donald Trump.
 While our recent coverage has focused largely on cases pertaining to the former president's alleged political transgressions—from hiding important documents to inciting the Capitol riots to using campaign funds as hush money—let's not forget that Trump has had no shortage of lawsuits stemming from his personal life, as well.
 Even before he took office, he has been called out for a number of sexual misdeeds, from sexually assaulting Summer Zervos to making Stormy Daniels sign an NDA about their relationship.
-Not only did Trump deny those allegations, but he publicly called the women liars—which ended up in him being sued for defamation in return.
-In any case, the past pattern has usually been Trump steering clear of liability.
+Not only did Trump deny those allegations, but he publicly painted the women as liars—resulting in him being sued for defamation.
+In any case, the past pattern has usually been Trump steering clear of liability for the alleged sexual offenses.

 Enter the latest in a long line of women bringing legal action against the former president: journalist E. Jean Carroll.
 But this time, the trial was a victory for the victim.
-A federal jury decided Tuesday that Trump must pay $5 million in damages to the writer for sexually abusing her in the mid-1990s (and, as per habit, for defaming her as a liar when she went public about the incident).
+A federal jury decided Tuesday that Trump must pay $5 million in damages to the writer for sexually abusing her in the mid-1990s (and for defaming her as a liar when she went public about the incident, as per his habit).

 Carroll had alleged that the former president raped her.
 While the jury decided that he was not guilty of rape, he did commit the lesser offense of sexual abuse.
 Let's get into the details of the trial.